 Conservation needs more funding, and it needs better funding.

-Conserving the diversity of species, the ecological health of forests, oceans and freshwater systems and finding ways to do conservation that benefit people and their environment has never been more important.
+Conserving species diversity and healthy ecosystems and finding ways to support and promote conservation that benefits both people and their environment has never been more important.
 Yet the proportion of funding from European and US foundations that goes to environmental issues is tiny.
-In Europe, the figure is between four and five per cent (European Foundation Centre), while the US is not far ahead.
+In Europe, the figure is between four and five per cent (philea.eu), while the US is not far ahead.

-At Synchronicity Earth, we are exploring and developing long-term funding approaches with the aim of bringing more money into the sector and helping to use that money better.
+At Synchronicity Earth, we are developing long-term funding approaches to bring more money into the sector and helping to use that money better.

 We believe it is important to pool donor funds for our Programmes to coordinate funding, monitoring and impact reporting, reducing the load on organisations and bringing donors together to achieve impact at scale.

-Our Regeneration portfolio is designed to find those organisations able to repair heavily degraded forests, corals, mangroves and wetlands, bringing life back to regions where biodiversity has been lost.
+Our More than Carbon initiative is designed to find organisations protecting and restoring vital carbon stores – forests, mangroves, wetlands, peat swamps – bringing life back to regions where biodiversity is threatened, or has been lost.